New Biden pandemic plan: Closer to normal for the nation

 “We know how to keep our businesses and our schools open with the tools that we have at our disposal,” said White House COVID-19 coordinator Jeff Zients.

+Meanwhile, 140 million Americans, or 43% have now had COVID, according to a new assessment from the Centers for Disease Control and Prevention.
+That estimate comes from a surveillance program that tested nearly 72,000 blood samples that were sent to commercial labs from late December to late January.
+The samples were checked for antibodies from infection, and were distinguishable from antibodies that came from vaccination.

+More than 947,000 people in the U.S. have died from the virus according to the CDC.

-It follows Biden's Tuesday night State of the Union speech, in which he pointed to progress against the pandemic since last year, with a dramatic reduction in cases, readily available vaccines and tests, and new therapeutics soon becoming more accessible.
+Wednesday's White House announcement follows Biden's Tuesday night State of the Union speech, in which he pointed to progress against the pandemic since last year, with a dramatic reduction in cases, along with readily available vaccines and the likelihood of new tests and therapeutics soon becoming more accessible.

 “This plan lays out the roadmap to help us fight COVID-19 in the future as we move America from crisis to a time when COVID-19 does not disrupt our daily lives and is something we prevent, protect against, and treat,” the White House said.
 “We are not going to just 'live with COVID.'
 Because of our work, we are no longer going to let COVID-19 dictate how we live."